TaymazKH/microservices-lambda-and-k8s-port/docs/deployment-guide.md

 3. Build the image based on the docker file.
 4. Run a container based on that image.
 Optionally, override any of the environment variables or set up a network.

+## Local Cluster

+To deploy a service in a local Kubernetes Cluster, follow these steps:

+1. The images of the services are needed in order to deploy them.
+You may either...
+    - ... use prebuilt images on [GitHub Container Registry](https://github.com/TaymazKH?tab=packages).
+    - ... build the images yourself, and either use them locally or push them to a registry of your choice.
+Follow the first two steps of the [AWS Lambda](#aws-lambda) section before building the images.
+2. Start and configure your cluster.
+3. Apply the [deployment manifests](../k8s/deployment).
+Then, apply the [service manifests](../k8s/service/local).

-## Local
+## Local (VM-less)

-To deploy a service locally follow these steps:
+To deploy a service locally, follow these steps:

-1. Do the first two steps of the [AWS Lambda](#aws-lambda) section.
+1. Follow the first two steps of the [AWS Lambda](#aws-lambda) section.
 2. Install the dependencies.
     - Golang: `go mod download`.
     - JS: `npm install`.